By: Colleen Andre, LMHC

 Third Step: Do not avoid

-- You are allowing the asker the opportunity to self-resolve and grow from it.
+- You are allowing the asker the opportunity to solve their own issue and grow from it.

 - You are giving other people the chance to serve and help instead of always being you.